hardba11/bourrasque/contrib/README.txt

 - as I only got a mouse, flying with joystick could be difficult because no test done
 - some interior sounds triggered when view change
-- hud/minihud not shown as expected during starting
 - heading bug on ND if mag or true north choosen
 - strobe doesnt work yet in MP
 - instruments animations in MP backseat